In this article I cover everything you need to know to successfully divide an african violet for the cultivation of another plant.

 Then just treat each new plant with the same care routine that you gave your original african violet and your plants should thrive and start producing blooms in no time.

-I actually promote this technique when I talked about the best processes for treating overwatered african violets that have developed root rot but the technique is very effective for creating the perfect humidity levels for cuttings and divided plants as well.
-You can use a specially designed plant tent a glass or plastic humidity dome or just a plastic bag if your new plant is small.
+I actually promote this technique when I talked about the best processes for treating overwatered african violets that have developed root rot.
+Be aware though that the technique is very effective for creating the perfect humidity levels for cuttings and divided plants as well.